 UP has a related app you can get at the Apple iTunes App Store or Google Play Store for free.
 If you have an Android device, check compatibility Moto and HTC units are not all compatible with UP.
 That said, the new Jawbone UP24 is a Bluetooth device and will work with any smartphone.

 Of course, you can also use any one of a dozen wristbands or personal monitors.
 The most popular is probably Fitbit, but Withings, Fit Bug and Nike Fuel all work just as well.

 Next, go get a Withings Digital Scale.
 I think the WS-30 is fine (the cheaper one).
 The WS-50 measures more stuff, but the extra stuff it measures is meaningless.
 Either one is fine.
 Now, download the associated app for the Withings scale (you won’t use this often, but it’s fun to have).

 The MOST IMPORTANT app you will download is MyFitnessPal.
 It’s free at the Apple iTunes App Store or the Google Play Store, and it’s where you will input the calories you intake.
 As with every app today, there are many alternatives.
 Some other popular calorie counters include: Lose It!, Calorie Counter PRO, FatSecret and Livestrong.com’s calorie tracker.
 While I’m a fan of MyFitnessPal, you may prefer another app.
 I don’t care which one you use… just use it everyday!

 When you get your UP and your Withings Scale, you will tap the “APP GALLERY” area of the MyFitnessPal app and let the program know that you have an UP band and a Withings Scale.

-Do the same with the UP app, it wants to know that your are using MyFitnessPal and a Withings Scale.
+Do the same with the UP app: it wants to know that you are using MyFitnessPal and a Withings Scale.